morinlab/lymphopedia/ITPKB.md

 # ITPKB
 ## Overview
-ITPKB is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.
+The ITPKB gene encodes inositol-trisphosphate 3-kinase B, an enzyme involved in the regulation of intracellular calcium levels and PI3K/Akt signaling pathways.
+Mutations in ITPKB have been linked to various B-cell lymphomas, including DLBCL, PMBCL and, less commonly, FL.<sup>1</sup> ITPKB is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.
+These mutations are associated with the **BN2** genetic subgroup of DLBCL.

 ## Relevance tier by entity